kbhatia/mars-explorers/README.md

 ```
 rspec spec
 ```
-Somethings that could be improved:
+Some things that could be improved/rethought :

 1. Add more tests
 2. Make the I/O bit more dynamic.